timkendrick/timkendrick.github.io/_posts/tips/2016-03-31-named-es6-arguments.md

 type: tip
 ---

-> **TL;DR:** Approximate named arguments by sticking ES6 destructuring assignments in your function's arguments list
+> **TL;DR:** Simulate named arguments by sticking ES6 destructuring assignments in your function's arguments list

 OK, so the title's a bit misleading – these aren't *true* named arguments – but you can achieve a pretty good approximation with ES6 destructuring assignments and default function arguments.